ministryofjustice/modernisation-platform-configuration-management/ansible/roles/oracle-11g/README.md

 - ec2provision tag if the EC2 name has changed.
 This will reconfigure oracle
 - ec2patch tag if the EC2 name hasn't change.
 This is less disruptive.

+### Pre-requisites

+An `asm-passwords` placeholder SSM Parameter is created in terraform prior to running role.
+The parameter name should be
+/ec2/{{ hostname }}/asm-passwords.
+The initial value should contain the word "placeholder".
+Terraform should ignore subsequent changes to the parameter value since this role will auto generate a password and store it there.